102-30 Using Stock Market Orders & Limit Orders For Better Trading

 This section reviewed a quick start checklist to help you organize the things you need to start investing in the stock market.

-Now that you know the different types of orders available to you, it’s time to start placing some trades!
+Now that you know the different orders available, it’s time to start placing some trades!
 Remember to always do your research before making any investment decisions.
 Happy trading!

 Investing In Stocks Can Be Complicated, Stock Rover Makes It Easy.